Alps series names and model numbers

 - Series indicator within the above classification (again, see newer pattern, below)

 - This is always a 1 in discovered examples; this column was deleted in the newer scheme.
-It may be that 1 denotes switch, and higher numbers indicate keypads, keyboards etc.
+For keyboards, this position is a letter instead, typically “A” or “B” (e.g. KCMAA001, KFFBA010)

 - This is either 0 or 9 in discovered examples; generally 9 is the default value, with 0 being the first alternative variation (e.g. 2-unit versus 1-unit keycap).
 This position is not well understood.

 - Generally this is the sequence number within the series or subseries.
-For standard keyboard switches, 3 is a common value, for a reason yet to become clear.
+For standard keyboard switches, 03 is a common value, for a reason yet to become clear.
 Only one example has been found greater than 09, namely KEC10010, and so far it is impossible to understand the details of KEC from the only photo available.
+For illuminated switches, this position indicates the lamp or LED colour.
+For example, KHC series offered models with a red LED (KHC11901), a green LED (KHC11092) and a yellow LED (KHC11903).
+The number does not necessarily denote the colour, as red was 01 for LED (e.g. KEC11901) but 02 with KHG (KHG12002).

 There are at least two subseries patterns.